uidaholib/base-digital-collections-template/pages/about.md

 It has generally been understood that the group of organizing women was in fact the Pleiades Club, which originally consisted of seven faculty wives with a shared interest in art and literature.
 That the book was commissioned in 1893 and the club only officially formed in March of 1894 complicates facts somewhat.
 The founding members were Mrs. Jennie P. Gault, Mrs. Martha Fox, Mrs. Kate R. Henderson, Mrs. C.W.
 McCurdy, Mrs. Sarah Cowan Ostrander, Mrs. Ellen Roe Aldrich, and Mrs. Millicent Carter Bonebright.
 Mrs. Mary E. Forney became a member in 1896.

 {% include feature/image.html objectid="silver-gold021" width="50" %}
-{% include feature/image.html objectid="silver-gold035" width="75" %}
+{% include feature/image.html objectid="silver-gold035" width="75" caption="Pleiades Club members in 2023" %}

 Following display at the World’s Columbian Exposition, the book was returned to Moscow and officially gifted to the University of Idaho.
 It was in the President’s Office in the original Administration Building on March 30th, 1906 when the structure caught fire.
-Rafe Gibb’s account of the fire, published in 1962’s Beacon for Mountain and Plain, is engaging and informative:
+Rafe Gibb’s account of the fire, published in 1962’s *Beacon for Mountain and Plain*, is engaging and informative:

 {% include feature/blockquote.html quote="<p>“Students pleaded for permission to enter the Library and save books, but [President] MacLean shook his head violently.</p>